linkeunid/go-api/README.md

    - Enable `CacheEnabled()` for frequently accessed models
    - Set larger TTL for static reference data
    - Use shorter TTL for user-specific or frequently updated data

+### Technical Notes for Developers

+When implementing custom repositories with pagination support:

+1. **Use Structured Cache Keys**: Always use the `cache.GenerateListKey` function to create cache keys that properly include pagination parameters.

+2. **Direct SQL for Pagination**: For consistent pagination with caching, use direct SQL queries with explicit LIMIT and OFFSET parameters rather than relying on the ORM's query builder.

+3. **Context Propagation**: Ensure that pagination parameters are propagated through the context to the database layer.

+4. **Separate Cache Entries**: Verify that each distinct combination of pagination parameters produces a unique cache key.

+5. **TTL Considerations**: Use shorter TTL values for paginated queries compared to single-item queries.

 ### Best Practices for Cache Usage